WHO WE ARE

 Chicago Environmental Justice Network (CEJN)

 Environmental justice isn’t just an issue on the Southwest Side.
-We are working in coalition with Little Village Environmental Justice Organization, People for Community Recovery, Southeast Environmental Task Force Southeast Side Coalition to Ban Petcoke, Blacks In Green, and Ixchel to confront Chicago’s long pattern of environmental racism and fight for change.
+We are working in coalition with Little Village Environmental Justice Organization, People for Community Recovery, Southeast Environmental Task Force Southeast Side Coalition to Ban Petcoke, and Blacks In Green to confront Chicago’s long pattern of environmental racism and fight for change.
 Every neighborhood deserves clean air and clean water.

 GET INVOLVED